jinnieshinufl/Personalized-Test-Scheduling-RL/README.md

 You can find the two main folders 'main' and 'data'
 ### Data
 This includes *data.xlsx* which provides the example data structure in order to run the model
+### Main
+- Utils.py: Includes a several utility function to import and load data etc.
+- Policy+train.py: Includes the main model for training